-John Kingwell was a Captain in the Royal Navy when Cap John Rodgaard USN invited him to write the Foreword to the new edition of the book on HMS Venomous written and self published by Bob Moore
+John Kingwell was a Captain in the Royal Navy when Cap John Rodgaard USN invited him to write the Foreword to the previous edition of the book on HMS Venomous (2010) written and self published by Bob Moore

-in 1990.
+in 1990, the CO of TS Venomous, the Sea Cadet Unit in Loughborough.
 He explains in his Foreword how he came to meet Bob in 1985

 while studying history at Loughborough University and joined him on the